SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-music-and-sound-effects-lesson-7.markdown

 - xna-2d-tutorials
 ---

-Finally we get something more than just looking at a quiet screen blinking images on and off.&nbsp; For this section we look to excite our ears and bring in the sound.&nbsp; We will also look to adding some managed test to the screen to give our actions meaning.
+Finally we get something more than just looking at a quiet screen blinking images on and off.
+For this section we look to excite our ears and bring in the sound.
+We will also look to adding some managed test to the screen to give our actions meaning.

 As usual the original Digipen webcast and supporting materials can be found on [Codeplex here](http://startrooper2dxna.codeplex.com/releases/view/49595) with all the source (both GS3.1 and WP7) for this lesson.